AshkanA/HarmonizedCensusData/README.md

 # HarmonizedCensusData
 This repository contains the output of the Ashkpour et. al harmonization (2016) efforts of the Dutch Historical Population Censuses.
-These files containt different views on the harmonized output from the Plaatselijke Indeeling tables of the Dutch Historical Censuses (1859, 1869, 1879, 1889, 1899, 1909 and 1920)
+These files containt different views on the harmonized output from the "Plaatselijke Indeeling" tables of the Dutch Historical Censuses (1859, 1869, 1879, 1889, 1899, 1909 and 1920)

 The harmonization rules can be found at: https://github.com/CEDAR-project/DataDump-mini-vt/tree/master/mapping